top of page

 3. Supplement with salt and butter.

 That's it.
-Avoid plant foods for 90 days, including vegetables, fruits, beans, oils, seeds, and grains.
+Avoid plant foods for four weeks, including vegetables, fruits, beans, oils, seeds, and grains.
 Make sure you enjoy a significant amount of animal fat or butter, as fat will be your primary energy source.

 You really don't need anything else.
-I'm not going to go into the weeds on this, as there is a ton of research out there.
-I don't recommend getting too deep into the science behind the recent movement towards carnivorism, as it's easy to get lost in the weeds and wrapped around the axle.
+I'm not going to go deep on this, as there is a ton of research out there.
+I don't recommend getting too deep into the science behind the recent movement towards carnivorism at this point, as it's likely to become a distraction.
 Let's keep it simple for now and trust the process.
 The fact is that it works, and the only way you will find that out is to give it a try.
-Once you have followed this program for 90 days, you may wish to experiment by adding back a few select dairy and plant-based foods to see if they are problematic for you.
-But for now, put that out of your mind and focus.
+Once you have followed this program for 30 days, you will have the option to add back a variety of dairy and plant-based foods to see if they are problematic for you.
+That is what I did.
+But for now, put that out of your mind and focus, knowing in the future, as you progress towards your goals, you will have the option to diversify your diet.
+By restricting your diet to the most basic, non-problematic foods we evolved on, you will find your hunger no longer rules you.
+You will find that you will only be hungry when you actually need to eat.
+This is the baseline of this program and cannot be skipped if you want to ensure success.

 Here is my nickel-rundown on why this is the healthiest diet on the planet: